Linearizing Algebraic Matroids: Introduction

 which specializes $A$ to the matrix

-The columns of this last matrix give the same linear matroid as the columns of $A$, so we have found an $\mathbb{R}$-representation. \end{example} In Example~\ref{ex: diff}, we constructed an $\mathbb{R}$-linear matroid from an $\mathbb{R}$-algebraic one.
-This leads us to ask: \begin{question} Given a prime ideal $P = \langle f_1, \ldots, f_m\rangle \subseteq k[x_1, \ldots, x_n]$, can we find a $k$-linear representation of $M(P)$? \end{question} Even more ambitiously, we ask whether the construction in Example \ref{ex: diff} always works.
+The columns of this last matrix give the same linear matroid as the columns of $A$, so we have found an $\mathbb{R}$-representation.
+We call this move the ``specialization step''. \end{example}

+In Example~\ref{ex: diff}, we constructed an $\mathbb{R}$-linear matroid from an $\mathbb{R}$-algebraic one.
+This leads us to ask: \begin{question} Given a prime ideal $P = \langle f_1, \ldots, f_m\rangle \subseteq k[x_1, \ldots, x_n]$, can we find a $k$-linear representation of $M(P)$? \end{question} Even more ambitiously, we ask whether the same construction always works.
 The matrix $J$ is the Jacobian of the polynomial generating $P$, so we could perform the same computations when there are more generators.
-There were two main steps: constructing the matrix $A$ whose columns give a $\operatorname{Frac}(k[x_1, \ldots, x_n]/P)$-representation of $M(P)$ and then finding a point $z\in V(P)$ so that specializing $A$ to $A_z$ gives an isomorphic $k$-representation.
+There were two main steps: the Jacobian step, where we construct a matrix $A$ whose columns give a $\operatorname{Frac}(k[x_1, \ldots, x_n]/P)$-representation of $M(P)$; and the specialization step, in which we find a point $z\in V(P)$ so that specializing $A$ to $A_z$ gives an isomorphic $k$-representation.
 Thinking about the general case, each step could go wrong.
-If $k$ has characteristic $p$, then $\d x^p = 0$ even though $x^p$ is non-zero.
+If $k$ has characteristic $p$, then $\d( x^p) = 0$ even though $x^p$ is nonzero.
 This opens the possibility that $\d f_i$ and $f_i$ have different supports, and then it is unclear that $A$ gives a representation of $M(P)$.
 On the other hand, if $k$ is not algebraically closed, $V(P)$ may not have any smooth $k$-points, so our specialization step might not even get started.
-These issues were known in the 1970's and1980's by A. Ingleton and B. Lindström who studied the closely related question: \begin{question} If a matroid $M$ has an algebraic representation, must it have a linear representation? \end{question} The difference is that Question \ref{q: alg implies lin b} asks only for existence, and that the application-motivated Question \ref{q: alg implies lin} starts with a specific algebraic representation and asks for a linear representation over the same field.
+These issues were known in the 1970's and 1980's to A. Ingleton and B. Lindström who studied the closely related question: \begin{question} Given a matroid $M$ known to be algebraic, determine if $M$ is representable. \end{question} The difference is that Question \ref{q: alg implies lin b} asks only for existence, and that the application-motivated Question \ref{q: alg implies lin} starts with a specific algebraic representation and asks for a linear representation over the same field.
 Our goal in this paper is to give an account of Ingleton's and Lindström's work in modern language, and to describe a sufficient condition for Question \ref{q: alg implies lin} to have a positive solution.